Welcome to the Podiatry Arena forums

 Yankee Stadium

-Yankee Stadium is a baseball stadium located in the Bronx in New York City.
-The stadium is the home ballpark for Major League Baseball’s New York Yankees as well as the home venue for New York City FC of Major League Soccer.
+Yankee Stadium (also referred to as New Yankee Stadium to distinguish it from the original) is a baseball stadium located in the Bronx, New York City.
+It is the home field of Major League Baseball’s New York Yankees.

 The stadium opened in April 2009, replacing the original Yankee Stadium that operated from 1923 to 2008; it is situated on the 24-acre (9.7 ha) former site of Macombs Dam Park, one block north of the original stadium's site.
 The new Yankee Stadium replicates design elements of the original Yankee Stadium, including its exterior and trademark frieze, while incorporating larger spaces and modern amenities.
-It has the sixth-largest seating capacity among the 30 stadiums of Major League Baseball.
+It has the fifth-largest seating capacity among the 30 stadiums of Major League Baseball.

 Construction on the stadium began in August 2006, and the project spanned many years and faced many controversies, including the high public cost and the loss of public park land.
 The $2.3 billion stadium was built with $1.2 billion in public subsidies[22] and is one of the most expensive stadiums ever built.[26]